HelpBot Assistant

-Es5 getting started in EJ2 JavaScript Bullet chart control
+ES5 getting started with EJ2 JavaScript Bullet Chart control

-This section explains you the steps required to create a simple Bullet Chart and demonstrate the basic usage of the Bullet Chart control.
+This section explains the steps required to create a simple Bullet Chart and demonstrates the basic usage of the Bullet Chart control.

 Dependencies